 The Mousam Lake Region Association, a 501(c)3 nonprofit organization, is organized for the purpose of preserving and protecting the natural character of Mousam Lake and its surroundings.
-We are particularly focused on monitoring and enhancing water quality and educating people about the responsible use of the lake as a public Facebook Page ~ tiny.cc/MLRA-on-FB recreational facility for today and for future generations.
+We are particularly focused on monitoring and enhancing water quality and educating people about the responsible use of the lake as a public recreational facility for today and for future generations.